Annie-Zhu1210/CE-Survivors/README.md

 ### 📱 Mobile-First Design
 - Responsive layout for all devices
 - Clean and intuitive user interface
-- Fast loading and smooth interactions
+- Diverse and engaging interactive designs

 ## Technical Architecture